gregschmit/rails-rest-framework/guide/03_controllers/index.md

 ## Controller Finalization

 The framework uses a `TracePoint` hook to automatically call `rrf_finalize` at the end of every controller class definition.
-This is what sets up model delegation for `extra_actions` with `metadata: { delegate: true }` and (optionally) freezes configuration.
+This is what sets up model delegation for actions declared with `metadata: { delegate: true }` and (optionally) freezes configuration.

 If you set `RESTFramework.config.auto_finalize = false` for performance, call `rrf_finalize`